-There is a high correlation between minority communities and poverty.
-Race is a factor that intensifies inner-city unemployment, poverty, and inequality rates due to historical and current rooted structural disadvantages.
-Moreover, economic disadvantage is more important than race in determining social mobility (Sampson et al., 2018; Wilson, 2003).
-Consequently, it is equally relevant to assess differential changes due to poverty prevalence in the community.
-Table 6 presents the second stage least squares estimates adding the interaction for the proportion of families under the poverty level.
+There is a high correlation between minority communities and poverty.19 Race can intensify innercity unemployment, poverty, and inequality rates due to historical and current structural disadvantages.
+Consequently, assessing differential changes due to poverty prevalence in the community is also relevant.
+Panel C presents the second stage least squares estimates, adding the interaction for the proportion of families under the poverty level.
 The results point toward larger marginal impacts of home loans on crime in poor places relative to affluent places.
-For instance, an increase of 10 percent in mortgages results in an additional property crime decrease of 2.8 percent in census tracts with a 50 percentage points difference in poverty rates.
-Overall, property-theft, burglary, and motor vehicle theft-, violent-aggravated assaults-, and low-level offenses experience differential changes in criminal incidents due to more mortgages.
-The interaction terms of poverty are larger than the differential estimates of the Black and Hispanic populations suggesting that concentrated disadvantage is more relevant than race/ethnic neighborhood composition to explain the differential effects of mortgages on crime.
+For instance, an increase of 10 percent in mortgages results in an additional property crime decrease of 2.8 percent in census tracts with a 50 percentage point difference in poverty rates.
+Overall, property -theft, burglary, and motor vehicle theft-, violent -aggravated assaults-, and low-level offenses experience differential changes in criminal incidents due to more mortgages.
+The interaction terms of poverty are larger than the differential estimates of the Black and Hispanic populations, suggesting that concentrated disadvantage is more relevant than the ethno-racial neighborhood composition to explain the differential effects of mortgages on crime.
+This result is consistent with evidence highlighting that economic disadvantage can be more important than race in determining social outcomes (Sampson et al., 2018; Wilson, 2003).
 There are no heterogeneous effects on homicides and robberies.

-The marginal effect of increasing mortgages in places with a widespread availability of lending services could be different in areas experiencing limited credit access.
+The marginal effect of increasing mortgages in places with widespread availability of lending services could be different in areas experiencing limited credit access.
 To assess such heterogeneous effects, Appendix Table A.6 shows the instrumental variable estimates interacting the mortgage amount with an indicator variable of being on the first, second, or third tercile of the mean local mortgage amount during the study period.
-This analysis reveals two main findings.
-First, the estimates are larger in the bottom tercile than the middle and top distribution groups.
+The estimates are larger in the bottom tercile than the middle and top distribution groups.
 Particularly, there are statistically significant differences across tercile groups for property crimes, theft, motor vehicle thefts, aggravated assaults, and non-major crimes.
-For major crimes, the differences are imprecisely measured (p-value < 0.1), and burglary show limited evidence of differential impacts among tercile groups.
-Overall, the evidence supports that the impact of mortgages on crime is larger in areas where lending is scarce.
-The second main finding is that murder and robberies do not show any statistically significant impacts in any of the three tercile groups, suggesting that even in places where lending is scant, murders and robberies have no significant relationship with mortgages, confirming the main findings that preventing serious violent crimes requires other strategies.
+For major crimes, the differences are imprecisely measured (p-value < 0.10), and burglary shows limited evidence of differential impacts among tercile groups.
+The evidence supports that the impact of mortgages on crime is larger in areas where lending is scarce.
+Murder and robberies do not show any statistically significant impacts in any of the three tercile groups, suggesting that even in places where lending is scant, murders and robberies have little relationship with mortgages.
+Preventing serious violent crimes requires other strategies.

-$^{28}$ Black (Hispanic) prevalence and the percent of poverty in a census tract have a significant correlation of 0.42 (0.29) in the sample used for this study.
+$^{^{19}}$ Black (Hispanic) prevalence and the percent of poverty in a census tract have a significant correlation of 0.42 (0.29) in the sample used for this study.